r-manimaran/azure-dotnet/FeatureFlagsApp/FeatureManagement.TimeBased/README.md

 Create a Configuration in Azure
 ![alt text](image-1.png)

-Custom Feature Filter:
+Custom Feature Filter: Browser filter to show only in th Edge Browser.

 ![alt text](image-3.png)

-Random Flag
+Random Flag ; 50 percentage you can see the footer section with link.

 ![alt text](image-2.png)